 Hospoda u Nováka

 Hospoda u Nováka, to the National Theater’s rear (i.e. not centrally located), is authentically Czech, with limited tourists.
 It looks after its regular customers (you will notice the traditional monthly beer tabs on a rack behind the door).
 Nostalgic signs from the communist era are all over.
 Throughout that period, pubs such as this were tight-knit communities that regulars used to escape from the daily depression of their lives.
 These days, U Nováka is light and smoky venue where customers can still merrily criticize whichever regime they are currently living under.
 Whilst the British menu displays the nicely crafted Czech classic dishes; it does not display the inexpensive specials of the day (each day 10:00 to 23:00).

 Should you be adventurous and wish to sample the genuine article, this tough public house, with its’ worn-out sign, is near to the Rotunda Chapel (Prague 1 in Karoliný Světlé).
 The inside of it is authentic: full of smoke from cigarettes and visited by men wearing overalls.

 Location: Karoliny Světlé 1015/11, Old Town

-This splendid and historical baroque structure in the Little Quarter stages a last main-stay for the locals, a 7th century pub serving wholesome, traditional Czech food and Pilsner (Lesser Town Square, Five).
-Unpretentious, but welcoming, waiters serve lagers for tourists from across the globe who sit on wood benches in the cellars and halls of this venerable and cultured institution.
+This splendid and historical baroque structure in the Little Quarter stages the last main-stay for the locals, a 7th-century pub serving wholesome, traditional Czech food and Pilsner (Lesser Town Square, Five).
+Unpretentious but welcoming, waiters serve lagers for tourists from across the globe who sit on wooden benches in the cellars and halls of this venerable and cultured institution.

 Location: Malostranské náměstí 266/5, Lesser Town, website.